zer2/fantasy-basketball-optimizer/about/turnovers.md

 | 81.0\%   | 6.9\%  | 5.1\% | 4.9\% | 6.0\% | 4.3\% | 4.5\% | 4.5\% | 4.6\%    | 4.5\%    |
 | 87.7\% | 5.0\%  | 4.0\% | 3.3\% | 4.2\% | 2.9\% | 3.7\% | 3.2\% | 3.6\%    | 3.3\%    |

 I calculated the advantage by adding a small constant to all of the counting stats, then observing what percentage of the corresponding simulations were victories.

-Even with the significant advantage in the counting statistics, turnovers still are not drastically less important than other categories
+It does appear to be the case that with an increasing advantage, turnovers become less likely to be a tipping point relative to other categories.
+However this effect is small even when the advantage is extreme

 ## 4. Testing

-To some degree, we can test the hypothesis that down-weighting turnovers is a good idea.
+To some degree, the hypothesis that down-weighting turnovers can be tested.
 I ran a test with the following setup
 - For each category
   - Divide all drafters into two groups of six
   - One group downweights the category by a certain factor.
 The other does not